deckhouse/virtualization/docs/USER_GUIDE.md

 ```

 {{< alert level="info" >}}
-During the cloning process, temporary snapshots are automatically created for the virtual machine and all its disks.
+During cloning, temporary snapshots are automatically created for the virtual machine and all its disks.
 The new VM is then assembled from these snapshots.
-After the cloning process is complete, the temporary snapshots are automatically deleted — they will not be visible in the resource list.
-However, the specification of cloned disks will still contain a reference (`dataSource`) to the corresponding snapshot, even if the snapshot itself no longer exists.
-This is normal behavior and does not indicate a problem: such references are valid because by the time the clone starts, all necessary data has already been transferred to the new disks.
+After cloning is complete, the temporary snapshots are automatically deleted, so they are not visible in the resource list.
+However, the specification of cloned disks still contains a reference (`dataSource`) to the corresponding snapshot, even if the snapshot itself no longer exists.
+This is expected behavior and does not indicate a problem: such references remain valid because, by the time the clone starts, all necessary data has already been transferred to the new disks.
 {{< /alert >}}

 ## Data export

 You can export virtual machine disks and disk snapshots using the `d8` utility (version 0.20.7 and above).
-For this function to work, the module [storage-volume-data-manager](https://deckhouse.ru/modules/storage-volume-data-manager/stable/) must be enabled.
+For this function to work, the module [storage-volume-data-manager](/modules/storage-volume-data-manager/) must be enabled.

 {{< alert level="warning" >}}
 The disk must not be in use at the time of export.
-If it is connected to a VM, the VM must be stopped.
+If it is attached to a VM, that VM must be stopped first.
 {{< /alert >}}

 Example: export a disk (run on a cluster node):